kaist-cp/hp-plus/README.md

-# HP++: A backward-compatible extension for Hazard Pointers
+# HP++: A Hazard Pointers Extension for Better Applicability

-This is an implementation of *HP++*, a safe memory reclamation scheme, which is proposed in
+This is an implementation of *HP++*, a safe memory reclamation scheme proposed in

 > Jaehwang Jung, Janggun Lee, Jeonghyeon Kim and Jeehoon Kang, Applying Hazard Pointers to More Concurrent Data Structures, SPAA 2023.